Download my resume on PDF here!

 I would have one-on-one meetings with new and old staff weekly to introduce them to The Tartan, help them with their work, guide them to the right path, technical support, or simply give them advice.

-I’m living on campus my entire time during college, so I am available for my staff 24/7; however, I pushed my team just enough so they could gradually build their skills, be independent, and enjoy what they are doing at The Tartan.
+I’m living on campus my entire time during college, so I am available for my staff 24/7; however, I push my team just enough so they could gradually build their skills, be independent, and enjoy what they do at The Tartan.

 The goal is to make The Tartan be a real newspaper and not “just like a real newspaper.”

-I would say mission accomplished; however, I am always trying to figure out new and better ways to make any aspect of The Tartan better.
+I would say mission accomplished; however, I am always trying to figure out new and more beneficial ways to make any aspect of The Tartan better.

 With the other branches of Highlander Student Media, we went on trips to speak at CMA’s Spring National College Media Convention in New York on ‘Building Bridges, Not Silos’ in Student Media, and at Radford Univerity’s Virginia Association of Communication Arts & Sciences: Redrawing Boundaries on ‘Using Students in Media to Redefine Perspectives of Communication Boundaries.’

-Student Media Lab Tech Manager • Highlander Student Media
+Student Media Lab Tech Manager & Web Designer • Highlander Student Media

 One good thing about growing up in 98′ is that technology was just starting to form into what we now have today.